Vladislao/proxy-supervisor/README.md

 ## Tests

-  To run the test suite, first install the dependencies, then run `npm test`:
+  To run the test suite, execute the following commands:

 ```bash
 $ npm install